Waylon06/LibraryManageSystem/README.md

-## This is my final assignment  for my JavaWeb class
+## This is my final assignment  for my Web-Training class